 The deal

-Monzo is a UK digital challenger bank that operates entirely through an app on your mobile phone.
-It offers a full current account for personal and business customers, integrated savings accounts (offered by other banks but still managed from your app), and personal loans.
+Monzo is a UK digital challenger bank that operates entirely through an app on your phone.
+It offers a full UK current account for personal and business customers, integrated savings accounts (offered by other banks but still managed from your app), and personal loans.
 All with its signature bright coral Mastercard.

 User-friendliness